Funny-mad-Peeea/ScaiIlp/readme.md

 3.2.2.
 Static linking

-Alternatively, you may include your ilp_solver_cbc.cpp and all its dependencies in your project.
+Alternatively, you may include ilp_solver_cbc.cpp and all its dependencies in your project.
 This way, your code gets statically linked with a part of ScaiIlp.

 3.2.3 ScaiIlpExe.exe